 If you are not moving to Denmark but are required to pay tax in Denmark

-If you do not meet the requirements for being registered as a resident of Denmark, but you are required to pay tax in Denmark, you must contact the Danish Customs and Tax Administration (SKAT) in order to be assigned a CPR number.
+If you do not meet the requirements for being registered as a resident of Denmark, but you are required to pay tax in Denmark, you must contact the Danish Tax Agency (SKAT) in order to be assigned a civil registration number (CPR number).

-If you later move to Denmark and meet the requirements for being registered as a resident of Denmark in the CPR, you will be registered with the CPR number you received from SKAT.
+If you later move to Denmark and meet the requirements for being registered as a resident of Denmark in the CPR, you will be registered with the civil registration number (CPR number) you received from SKAT.